ArjunCodess/NGTA/README.md

 The main novelty is not just "Transformer + rules."
 The key idea is that NGTA turns neural uncertainty into explicit symbolic truth values from NARS, revises those values with domain rules, and then feeds the revised confidence back into Transformer attention.
 In simple terms: the model can use both learned patterns and symbolic evidence to decide how much trust to place in each feature at inference time, while also leaving behind an auditable evidential trace.

 The end result is not just another tabular model with a rules layer attached to the side.
 It is an auditable, human-in-the-loop reasoning engine: instead of emitting an overconfident scalar score on missing data, the system exposes what it does not confidently know and provides a direct insertion point for clinicians to inject overriding physiological rules into the inference path itself.
+We refer to this uncertainty-conditioned attention update as Dynamic Evidential Routing.
 The novel outcome of this project is that calibration, clinician steerability, and auditability all appear in the same deployed inference loop.

 ### How it works